mcvm-launcher/mcvm/README.md

 Packages can be more than just an index of files.
 They can be scripts which run simple logic to determine dependencies and addon files depending on the conditions of the environment.

 ### Safety
-You don't have to worry about your security when using packages.
-Even though they have scripting capabilities, they are in a controlled environment with no uneeded access to the system.
+Packages are made to be as secure as possible.
+Even though they have scripting capabilities, they are in a controlled environment with no uneeded access to the system or ability to run arbitrary code.
 Public repositories will be screened often to ensure quality.

 ### Control
 You don't have to just use the packages from the official repositories.
 You can use whatever local or remote package repository you please with whatever priority, as long as they match the API standard.
 The syncing of package files from repositories is a separate process that only happens when you explicitly say so.
-No worrying about unknown changes from the repositories breaking your game.
+Changes to packages will never break your game without your knowledge.

 ## Automatic installation of modifications
 Although there is currently only support for a few modifications, such as Fabric, Quilt, and Paper, we hope to eventually install every popular modloader and server implementation automatically.